modernAlcibiades/proof-of-plant-openearth-case/README.md

 Workflow
 - Upload information for verification
+  - Calendar React component for date/time
+  - Geolocator for live location
+  -
 - Store a copy on IPFS, get IPFS hash
 - Create QR code from relevant information for certification
 - Scan QR code on wallet